 All staff and parent volunteers supporting in the school receive safeguarding training and the school undertakes a DBS check for every adult working or helping in school.
-Volunteers are asked to read our Safer Working Practice Guidance each year, and staff have yearly training on safeguarding and child protection and read Keeping Children Safe in Education.
+Volunteers are asked to read our Safer Working Practice Guidance each year, and staff have training each half-term on safeguarding and child protection.

 If any adult has concerns about a child's well-being, they must report it to the Designated Safeguarding Lead for Child Protection - Deputy Headteacher - Sarah Granger.
-If she is unavailable then you may speak to Martin Garratt (Headteacher), who deputises for her.
+If she is unavailable then you may speak to Martin Garratt (Headteacher), Clare Collins (Deputy Headteacher), or Catherine Bourne (SENCO) who deputises for her.

 Why might you become involved:

 - You may see an injury on a child that can't be explained

 - A child may tell you about something that is happening to him or her